-"Busy Hour" means the two consecutive half-hours each day during which the greatest volume of traffic is handled in the central office.
+"Busy Hour" means the two consecutive half-hours each day during which the greatest volume of 9-1-1 traffic is handled in the central office.

-"Call Referral" means a 9-1-1 service in which the PSAP telecommunicator provides the calling party with the telephone number of the appropriate public safety agency or other provider of emergency services.

-"Call Relay" means a 9-1-1 service in which the PSAP telecommunicator takes the pertinent information from a caller and relays that information to the appropriate public safety agency or other provider of emergency services.

-"Call Transfer" means a 9-1-1 service in which the PSAP telecommunicator receiving a call transfers that call to the appropriate public safety agency or other provider of emergency services.

 "Carrier" means a telecommunications carrier or a wireless carrier.

 "Chairperson" means the Chairperson of the Statewide 9-1-1 Advisory Board.